nasarlalu/html-form-to-google-sheet-with-notification/README.md

-# Save your Form Data in Google Sheet with Email Notification Integration.
+# Store your Form Data in Google Sheet with Email Notification Integration.

 This repository provides a comprehensive guide and code implementation for seamlessly sending form data to a Google Sheet and triggering email notifications upon the entry of new data.
 It's a powerful solution that streamlines data collection and enhances communication by automating the notification process.